Amp63/pyre/README.md

-# dfpy

-## Documentation
+# Documentation

-This documentation, as well as this whole project, has taken heavy inspiration from [dfprismarine](https://github.com/dfprismarine/dfprismarine.github.io)
+This documentation, as well as this whole project, has taken heavy inspiration from [dfprismarine](https://github.com/dfprismarine/dfprismarine.github.io) by EnjoyYourBan

 ## Basics